 Student Payroll Service Center

-The Student Payroll Service Center, located in the Couper Administration Building - Room 225, distributes payroll checks for both University and Research Foundation Employees.
-BU faculty and staff may pick up photo ID's at this location as well.
+The Student Payroll Service Center, located in the Couper Administration Building - Room 225, distributes payroll checks for University Employees.

 The Student Payroll Service Center is open Monday through Friday, 8:30AM - 4:30 PM throughout the academic year.